 Moving Faith Forward

 The church elected Reverend Christopher L. Nichols as Interim Pastor on July 1, 2016, to serve as the spiritual leader of Emmanuel until a pastor was called.
-While serving as Interim Pastor, Reverend Nichols executed a vision to Emmanuel that the work of the church would not falter during the pastoral search process.
+While serving as Interim Pastor, Reverend Nichols executed a vision for Emmanuel, ensuring that the church’s work would not falter during the pastoral search process.

-Reverend Nichols brought forth the theme: "Moving Faith Forward," 1 Corinthians 15:58.
-Each Sunday, we are exhorted to be "intentional with our witness," always demonstrating God's love.
+Reverend Nichols brought forth the theme: “Moving Faith Forward,” 1 Corinthians 15:58.
+Each Sunday, we are exhorted to be “intentional with our witness,” consistently demonstrating God’s love.
 On Tuesday evenings during the summer months, groups of EBC congregants go out, walking the streets before prayer service to witness in the community and local neighborhood shopping centers.
-During the month of August, Sunday worship services are held outside under a tent in order to take the Word outside the four walls, ending with a fellowship meal with our neighbors.
+During August, Sunday worship services are held outside under a tent to take the Word beyond the four walls, concluding with a fellowship meal with our neighbors.

 On October 12, 2017, Emmanuel extended the call to Reverend Christopher L. Nichols to become its fifth pastor.
-Reverend Nichols accepted and was formally installed on Sunday, December 10, 2017.
-Reverend Welton Fields, Jr., pastor of Southern Friendship Baptist Church, preached the installation sermon, and Paso Emeritus Rev. Dr. Clinton W. Austin resided over the Act of Installation.
+Reverend Nichols was accepted and formally installed on Sunday, December 10, 2017.
+Reverend Welton Fields, Jr., pastor of Southern Friendship Baptist Church, preached the installation sermon, and Emeritus Rev. Dr. Clinton W. Austin presided over the Act of Installation.
 An installation banquet followed on Friday, December 15, 2017, in the banquet hall of First Baptist Church of Highland Park.

 Pastor Nichols assumed the role of pastor with great exuberance.
 Emmanuel continues to grow and be a church with a true vision for this age.
-The third Sunday of each month is now known as "Unity Sunday," where we unite as one body and break bread together.
+The third Sunday of each month is now known as “Unity Sunday,” a day when we unite as one body and break bread together.
 We now broadcast our services live on Facebook and YouTube.
-Our noonday worship on Wednesday (LIT) grows in attendance each week, our disciples are spiritually nourished, and a boxed lunch is served.
-"Meals on Wheels" was implemented, and our sick and shut-in receive delicious meals twice a month.
+Our noonday worship on Wednesday (LIT) continues to grow in attendance each week, our disciples are spiritually nourished, and a boxed lunch is served.
+“Meals on Wheels” was implemented, and our sick and shut-in receive delicious meals twice a month.
 Our community outreach efforts have grown tremendously.
-In addition to our semi-annual clothes and household goods giveaway, we host basketball tournaments, summer musical concerts, and "Show Love" community days at our neighborhood Giant and Safeway by purchasing groceries to random persons in line.
+In addition to our semi-annual clothes and household goods giveaway, we host basketball tournaments, summer musical concerts, and “Show Love” community days at our neighborhood Giant and Safeway by purchasing groceries for random people in line.

 Emmanuel has experienced additions to the gospel ministry.
 Sister LaJuanda Brewer and Brother Christopher Slade preached their initial sermons and were granted their license to preach.
 Upon uniting with Emmanuel, Elder Sharon N. Townsend was added to the ministerial staff.
-Under Pastor Nichols' leadership, an EBC Drama ministry is now organized, and the Women's Ministry has been renamed "Women of Emmanuel".
+Under Pastor Nichols’ leadership, an EBC Drama ministry has been organized, and the Women’s Ministry has been renamed “Women of Emmanuel.”
 The Safety Team has been established.
-To enhance the church's stewardship, a Financial Investment Team has been organized.
+To enhance the church’s stewardship, a Financial Investment Team has been organized.
 Our first Leadership Conference was held, and each ministry leader received a revised handbook of ministry mission statements, church policies, and procedures.
-In January 2019, Emmanuel and its subsidiary, Ainger Place Development Corporation, broke ground for the new 72-unit Ainger Place Apartments and our partner the Michaels Organization.
+In January 2019, Emmanuel and its subsidiary, Ainger Place Development Corporation, broke ground for the new 72-unit Ainger Place Apartments, in partnership with the Michaels Organization.

 Over the past 132 years, we have truly experienced God’s grace!
 Emmanuel Baptist Church has been served by visionary pastors and leaders: Reverend Jesse A. Taylor (1887-1922), Interim Pastors, Reverend Coleman, Reverend Miller and Reverend Starks (1930-1931), Reverend Claggett W. Ward (1931-1974), Reverend Willie J. Mason (1976-1983), Interim Pastor Reverend Rudolph Keys (1984-1986), Reverend Dr. Clinton W. Austin (1986-2016) and Reverend Christopher L. Nichols 2017-present.
 We are poised to move faith forward through the power of the Holy Ghost!